wkliao/HEP/NOvA/pandana.md

 Parallel reads consist of the following steps.
 1. Read **'/G/evt.seq'** and calculate array index ranges for all processes.
    This can be done in 3 options.
-   a.
-Option 1.
-Root process reads the entire '/G/evt.seq' and then broadcasts
-      to the remaining processes.
+   * Option 1.
+Root process reads the entire '/G/evt.seq' and then broadcasts to the remaining processes.
 All processes use the contents of '/G/evt.seq' to calculate their responsible index ranges.
-   b.
-Option 2.
+   * Option 2.
 All processes collectively read the whole '/G/evt.seq'.
-All
-      processes calculate their own responsible index ranges.
+All processes calculate their own responsible index ranges.
-   c.
-Option 3.
+   * Option 3.
 Only root process reads '/G/evt.seq'.
-Root calculates
-      responsible index ranges for all processes, and calls MPI_Scatter to scatter the boundaries of ranges (start and end) to all other processes.
+Root calculates responsible index ranges for all processes, and calls MPI_Scatter to scatter the boundaries of ranges (start and end) to all other processes.
 2. Calculate the responsible index ranges by checking the contents of **'/G/evt.seq'** to find the starting and ending indices that point to range of event IDs fall into its responsible range.